 You may not know the term Nasal Airway Obstruction (or NAO for short), but chances are you know its symptoms.
 Characterized by nasal blockage – which often makes it feel like you can’t get enough airflow through your nose – it’s estimated to affect upwards of 20 million people in the U.S. alone.
 If you’re one of them, it probably feels like a never-ending struggle to breathe “normally.”
-South Florida Sinus and Allergy Center is here to change that.
+Florida Sinus & Snoring Specialists is here to change that.
 Keep reading to learn more about NAO and how we’ve helped countless patients recover with minimally invasive nasal airway obstruction procedures!

 What is Nasal Airway Obstruction?